BJolly-97/Gen_Config/README.md

 ###### 1. Dictionary Files
 ###### When running the dict command, several files are produced depending on the number of atomic sub-lattices specified by the user The following are presented in alphabetical order.

-- .basis0x file: This file contains the coordinates of the numbered/labelled 'nearest neighbour' positions for atoms of the specified lattice, as well as a row showing the sublattice in question.
-The 'Atom No.' column
+- .basisX: This file contains the coordinates of the numbered/labelled 'nearest neighbour' positions for atoms of the specified lattice, as well as a row showing the sublattice in question.
+The 'Atom No.' column contains the labelled atom position, which can be used to reconstruct the Configurations once generated.
+The file endings ('X') correspond to the sub-lattice number.

+- binomX:  This file contains an ordered list of Configuration labels/numbers, followed by the multiplicity of this configuration for the lattice, and the number of 'dislike' atoms in this configuration.

+- .cellpos: This file contains the coordinates of all atoms in the reduced unit cell.

+- .cfgdictX: This file contains a list of all possible configurations in the system in decimal notation, and their corresponding Configuration label.

+- finsub & initsub: List the atoms present in the respective sub-lattices.

+- symX: Contains the numbered atoms (1-N, where N is the total number of Nearest Neighbours) and their 'rotated' forms, in a list (Used to inform the binary labelling system).